-- 1. The police have a great deal of discretion in deciding which acts of delinquency to respond to.
+1. The police have a great deal of discretion in deciding which acts of delinquency to respond to.
 Is there any way to limit police discretion in crime reporting?
-Does the use of discretion taint official measures of delinquency, such as the UCR data? - 2.
-All measures of delinquency are susceptible to measurement error, but especially self-reports.
+Does the use of discretion taint official measures of delinquency, such as the Uniform Crime Report data?

+- 2. All measures of delinquency are susceptible to measurement error, but especially self-reports.
 Would you tell strangers the truth about crimes you committed?
 If so, would you exaggerate or minimize your involvement?
-Why might people lie?

-- 3. What do you think about the reported link between abortion and delinquency reduction?
-Proponents of this view might suggest that abortion is a merciful salvation from a life of delinquency.
-Do you agree? - 4.
-There is evidence of a closing gender gap in delinquency and evidence that the today's police are responding more harshly to female offending than they have in the past.
-Based on behavioral differences between boys and - girls, should they be treated differently by the juvenile justice system? - 5.
+Why might people lie? - 3.
+Criminologists have offered a variety of reasons for the decline in delinquency since the mid 1990s, including better and more policing, greater use of imprisonment, demographic changes, the economy, and even abortion.
+Which of these likely has had the greater impact and why? - 4.
+There is evidence of a closing gender gap in delinquency and evidence that today's police

+- are responding more harshly to female offenders than they have in the past.
+Based on behavioral differences between boys and girls, should they be treated differently by the juvenile justice system? - 5.
 What are some of the reasons that have been advanced for racial and ethnic differences in delinquency?
-Why is the link between race and delinquency so controversial?
+Why is the link between race and delinquency controversial?
 Does controversy similarly characterize the links between age, gender, and social class and delinquency?
-Why or why not?
+Why?